Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 |

-The road makes an easy trail, we soon pass a nice campsite up a
+The road makes a great trail, we soon pass a nice campsite up a

 short ‘driveway’ then around a bend to the right another larger campsite right